Secure Your Business. Try Electric For Free.

 Step 3: Plug the modem back into the power outlet first, wait 1-2 minutes, then it’s time to power on the router.

-Step 4: Wait for all panel lights on your cable modem to become green on before testing your internet connection.
+Step 4: Wait for all panel lights on your cable modem to turn green before testing your internet connection.

 Step 5: Connect to the network with your computer and test the internet connection.
 It’s always better to test this by connecting with an Ethernet cable if possible.